Amr-okasha/E-Commercio-vanilla-javascript/E-CommerceJS/backend/README.md

 webpack is a backage only for frontend node.js-backage.json shouldbe in them location to prevent mistakes compatibility items an important to work correctly with each other

+10.<<npm install axios>> (axios library) in <<frontend folder>> 11.change fetch to axios in HomeScreen

+5-4-2021
+A-
+instal babel transpiler for ES6 syntax in the backend remove all terminal and in the root folder
+1.(npm install -D @babel/core @babel/cli @babel/node @babel/preset-env) in the root
+2.create (.babelrc )file in the root the formate inside it is jsonso we will write and set presets to @babel/preset-env create this settings below inside pranthis

+({
+"presets": [
+[
+"@babel/preset-env",
+{
+"targets":{
+"node":"current"
+}
+}
+]
+]
+})

+3.(npm install -D nodemon) is the same node backend ("start": "node backend/server.js") but the diffrence is it work the code and run it automatically we dont need to start the code every time to run
+4.update in package.json root start: nodemon --watch backend --exec babel-node backend/server.js ("start": "nodemon --watch backend --exec babel-node backend/server.js") nodemon --watch ===>backend watch the backend
+--exec ===> any change it will be run with this babel ==> turn to ES6 node ===> make javascript back end file to run backend/server.js ==> the file that babel will work with 5.npm start
+6.convert (require to import) in server.js as ES6
+7.convert data.js syntax ES5 to ES6

+b-